 Noah Luecke | Ph.D.
 Student

 Noah received his B.S. from Cal State Monterey Bay in Biology.
 He then worked in a Plant Pathology lab at the USDA-ARS.
 He is interested in fungi, (the good, the bad, and the beautiful), and how they facilitate plant community composition.
 He identifies with a junkyard dog, loves repurposing things, being outside, barks a lot, and can be the best friend you ever have.

 Current Undergraduate Students

 Scott joined the lab in the Winter of 2017 hoping to get as many new experiences in ecology as possible!
 After working as a journalist, Scott has jumped back into school with both feet, working not only in our lab, but with two other professors in Biology on different projects.
 Scott has put together a project as an extension of our Texas Sea Grant research, looking at how different nutrient and salt levels impact U. paniculata and P. amarum.
-Scott is hoping to go to graduate school once he is completed with his current undergraduate studies.
+We are excited that Scott will be joining our lab as a Ph.D. student in Fall 2018!